sushmithakenkare/Sentiment_Analysis_IMDb/README.md

 Data Preprocessing - test and train datasets present in multiple txt files are combined together.
 (Refer to combine_reviews.docx)

-Normalization techniques such as Lemmatization and Stemming are implemented to clean data.
+Normalization techniques such as Lemmatization and Stemming are implemented to enhance the NLP model.

 Feature Extraction Models Used: Bag of Words, N-Gram, Word Count and TF-IDF.